alanshaw/david-www/README.md

 }
 ```

 You can also use environment variables.

 Example:

 ```
 david_github__token=some_github_token
 ```

+* (Optional) If you want to use "sign in" feature you should:
+    * Register a github developer application and add oauth client id and secret to `.davidrc`.
+    * Developer application should have callback URL: `http://localhost:1337/auth/callback`

 ## Docker Support